nshijen/CricketScoreBoard/README.md

 # CricketScoreBoard
-Random number cricket scoreboard in kotlin
+Random number cricket scoreboard in kotlin and MVVM architecture.
-Added by nshijendupe
-Checking pull request